mike42/vfio-vm-switcher/README.md

 mike ALL=NOPASSWD: /sbin/halt, /sbin/reboot, /sbin/poweroff
 ```

+## GNOME extension

+Rudimentary GNOME integration is available via an extension, which may be installed locally by coping the `vfiovmswitcher@mike42.me` directory from `gnome-integration/` to `~/.local/share/gnome-shell/extensions/`.

+This provides a panel indicator which allows quick VM switching Linux guests running GNOME 44.

 ## License

-The VFIO VM Switcher is licesnsed under the GNU General Public License version 2 or later.
+The VFIO VM Switcher is licensed under the GNU General Public License version 2 or later.
 Please see the LICENSE file in this repository for details.

 Some files incorporated in this project are derived from other open source codebases: